Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 - Play at Melbourne's best playground

-- Ride a miniature train in Melbourne with kids
+- Ride a miniature train in Melbourne for kids

 - Explore the Docklands (or maybe not)